 This meta-analysis included 7 studies involving 883 patients with a mean age of 21 years in the NAC group.
 Significantly higher overall survival (O.R.
 1.8), post-transplant survival (O.R.
 2.4) and transplant-free survival (O.R.
 2.9) were observed in the NAC group.

-A 2009 RCT study (1) involving adults with NALF (including many due to drug toxicity, HBV, and autoimmune causes) found longer transplant-free survival (not overall survival) in the treatment group, especially in those with lower grade encephalopathy, or liver failure caused by drugs or HBV.
+Previously, a 2009 randomized-controlled study involving adults with NALF (including many due to drug toxicity, hepatitis B virus-HBV, and autoimmune causes) had found longer transplant-free survival—not overall survival—in the treatment group, especially among those with lower grade encephalopathy, or liver failure caused by drugs or HBV (2).

-How NAC might work in this setting (e.g. possible effect on microcirculation or 02 delivery through interference with cytokines) is not entirely clear but a cool article (2) recently reported lower serum levels of interleukin-17 among treated patients.
-Fascinating!
+Although it’s not clear how NAC might work in the setting of of NALF, possible effect on microcirculation or 02 delivery through interference with cytokines or other mechanisms have been suggested (2,3).
+An interesting 2013 article reported lower serum levels of interleukin-17 among treated patients (3)!

 Bonus Pearl: Did you know that acute liver failure affects 2000-3000 persons in the U.S. each year with a mortality as high as 30%?
 (3)